jbeaven/sap-api-docs/operator-4.md

 *   for parameter i_sid:
 *   a simple ABAP primitive of type /BLCK/OP4_STRING data gvs_sid type /BLCK/OP4_STRING.
-*   when the result of the call is HTTP200 we expect type /BLCK/OP4_FUNCTIONS data gr_http200 type /BLCK/OP4_FUNCTIONS.
+*   when the result of the call is HTTP Code: 200 we expect type /BLCK/OP4_FUNCTIONS data gr_http200 type /BLCK/OP4_FUNCTIONS.
-*   when the result of the call is HTTP401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: 401 we expect type /BLCK/OP4_ERROR data gr_http401 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTP404 we expect type /BLCK/OP4_ERROR data gr_http404 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: 404 we expect type /BLCK/OP4_ERROR data gr_http404 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTP500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: 500 we expect type /BLCK/OP4_ERROR data gr_http500 type /BLCK/OP4_ERROR.
-*   when the result of the call is HTTPother we expect type /BLCK/OP4_ERROR data gr_httpother type /BLCK/OP4_ERROR.
+*   when the result of the call is HTTP Code: other we expect type /BLCK/OP4_ERROR data gr_httpother type /BLCK/OP4_ERROR.

 *** set data according to requirements of the API call